Bjorn-Strom/FSS/docs/documentation/BasicUsage.md

 The `.value` function is particularly useful when you wish to apply a function to a property.
 Like pixel, size, or percent, that does not exist as a member on the property you are trying to style.

+## Useful functions

+`important: CssProperty -> CssProperty`

+The important function takes a css property and marks it as important.

+`combine: string list -> (string * bool) list -> string`

+An implementation of JavaScripts `classNames` or Emotions `cx`.
+The function takes a list of classnames to apply and a list of classnames and predicated to optionally apply.
 ## Shorthands

 I don't like shorthands so I haven't included them.
 In general I feel they make CSS more complicated than it needs to be.